Download eBooks & Wiring Diagrams (FREE)

 Standing in front of Fuego volcano after sunrise

-1. Bring Hiking Poles For Hiking Acatenango
+1. Bring Hiking Poles for Hiking Acatenango

-The path up to Acatenango’s basecamp is steep and sandy.
-So having a pair of hiking poles can really help you.
-If you don’t have hiking poles, or the tour company doesn’t provide/rent them, you can rent fair quality wood sticks for 5Q each.
-These hiking poles/sticks are even more invaluable if you plan to hike to Fuego Volcano and/or to Acatenango’s summit.
+The path up to Acatenangoโ€™s base camp is steep and sandy.
+So, having a pair of hiking poles can really help you.
+If you donโ€™t have hiking poles, or the tour company doesnโ€™t provide/rent them, you can rent fair-quality wood sticks for 5Q each.
+These hiking poles/sticks are even more invaluable if you plan to hike to Fuego Volcano and/or to Acatenangoโ€™s summit.
 Those paths are extremely steep and sandy.

 Check the Acatenango Weather before finalizing and booking your tour date.
-Many tours are non-refundable and you will hike rain or shine.
+Many tours are non-refundable, and you will hike rain or shine.
 On this weather website, look for clear nights, clear mornings, low wind, and NO RAIN.

-3. Don’t Be Afraid Of Larger Groups
+3. Donโ€™t Be Afraid of Larger Groups

-In general, we like to visit places with less tourists, outside peak visitor hours, or, if we have to join a group, join a smaller, more private group.
-The size of our Wicho & Charlie’s group to Acatenango was 15.
-Originally we would have shied away from a group that size, but it turns out we really enjoyed meeting and talking with everyone in our group.
+In general, we like to visit places with fewer tourists, outside peak visitor hours, or, if we have to join a group, join a smaller, more private group.
+The size of our Wicho & Charlieโ€™s group to Acatenango was 15.
+Originally, we would have shied away from a group that size, but it turns out we really enjoyed meeting and talking with everyone in our group.
 It was fascinating to meet others from different countries and cultures and experience the same arduous hike together.

-4. Avoid The Weekends, Especially Saturday, If Possible
+4. Avoid the Weekends, Especially Saturday, if Possible

-Having mentioned in Tip #3 not to fret about being part of a larger group, we really advise not hiking up Acatenango on the weekends, especially Saturday.
-Tour sizes that go on the weekends can be massive with potentially over 1,000 hikers on Acatenango at once.
-Not only do Guatemala’s domestic tourists hike Acatenango on the weekends, but many foreigners in Antigua will be taking Spanish classes during the weekdays and will opt to hike Acatenango on the weekend.
-If you can hike Acatenango anytime between Monday-Thursday, the volcano will be considerably quieter when you’re there.
+Having mentioned in Tip #3 not to fret about being part of a larger group, we really advise not hiking up Acatenango on the weekends, especially on Saturdays.
+Tour sizes that go on the weekends can be massive, with potentially over 1,000 hikers on Acatenango at once.
+Not only do Guatemalaโ€™s domestic tourists hike Acatenango on the weekends, but many foreigners in Antigua will be taking Spanish classes during the weekdays and will opt to hike Acatenango on the weekend.
+If you can hike Acatenango anytime between Monday and Thursday, the volcano will be considerably quieter when youโ€™re there.

-5. Perseverance & Determination Is The Most Important
+5. Perseverance & Determination Is the Most Important

-We’ve seen hikers wearing city sneakers successfully hike Acatenango volcano.
-And we’ve seen people with little to no hiking experience successfully hike Acatenango.
-You just need to be able to put one foot in front of the other, no matter how tired you are, and you’ll make it to your basecamp well before sunset.
+Weโ€™ve seen hikers wearing city sneakers successfully hike Acatenango volcano.
+And weโ€™ve seen people with little to no hiking experience successfully hike Acatenango.
+You just need to be able to put one foot in front of the other, no matter how tired you are, and youโ€™ll make it to your base camp well before sunset.
 Just remember to take plenty of breaks and drink lots of water, which brings us to our last tip…

-6. Bring Plenty Of Water
+6. Bring Plenty of Water

-To make it to Acatenango’s basecamp and back down, you’ll need a MINIMUM of 3 liters of water.
-If you intend to hike to Acatenango’s summit or to Fuego Volcano, you will need, at a minimum, 4 liters.
+You’ll need a MINIMUM of three liters of water to make it to Acatenangoโ€™s base camp and back down.
+If you intend to hike to Acatenangoโ€™s summit or to Fuego Volcano, you will need at least four liters.

 Drinking lots of water also helps to prevent altitude sickness.
 So keep drinking!

-Optional Hike 1: Hiking To Fuego Volcano - Is It Worth It?
+Optional Hike 1: Hiking to Fuego Volcano โ€“ Is It Worth It?

 Hiking To Fuego Volcano For Sunset - Is Fuego Worth It?